taylornetwork/feature/README.md

+*This package is abandonded and no longer supported*

+---

 # Feature for Laravel

 A package that provides a facade to easily access logic to determine if a feature is usable.